treerink/ece-dr2xml-patch/README.md

 ## ece patch files
 The dr2xml.py has a few modifcations relative to the pre-0.28 tag release of dr2xml, and can be used to overwrite locally this file in your dr2xml checkout in order to get it running (We don't claim so far it is correctly running).
 Further the ece_create_ping_files.py and ece_dr2xml.py can be copied in the root directory of your local dr2xml repository.
 The  merge-patch-repo-with-original-dr2xml-repo.sh  can do this from the ece-dr2xml-patch repository.

-Thereafter running create_ping_files.py in the root directory of your local dr2xml repository goes like:
+Thereafter the create_ping_files.py can be run from the dr2xml repository by:

  ```shell
 python ece_create_ping_files.py
  ```
-And running dr2xml in the root directory of your local dr2xml repository goes like:
+And dr2xml.py runs from the dr2xml repository by:

  ```shell
 python ece_dr2xml.py